New Zealand is the land of campervans.

 1. RAKAIA GORGE CAMPING GROUND | CANTERBURY

-Rakaia Gorge Camping Ground was our first camp spot on our April road trip in 2019, and probably also my favourite campsite on that trip.
+Rakaia Gorge Camping Ground was our first camp spot on our first NZ road trip in April 2019.
+It ended up being my favourite campsite on the 3-week road trip.

-Rakaia Gorge is a non-profit campground that certainly feels like a low-key community campground.
+Rakaia Gorge is a non-profit campground that feels like a low-key community campground.

 It’s grassy with individual bays and an open area overlooking the stunning glacial Rakaia River.
 The toilets and bathroom facilities are always very clean, and outside the main season and long weekends, the campground tends to be fairly quiet.